Efulim/utku.y/README.md

 # Personal Page
-I create this page on this [Repository](https://github.com/BlackrockDigital/startbootstrap-freelancer)
+I created this page on this [Repository](https://github.com/BlackrockDigital/startbootstrap-freelancer)